MrPascalCase/SbbChallenge/README.md

 # Adaptation of the Gröflin-Klinkert-Bürgy Local Search for the Sbb Crowd AI Challenge

-On this github repositry you find the code for my master thesis & project.
+On this github repository you find the code for my master thesis & project.

-The SBB (swiss federal railways) challenge is a time table generation probelm.
+The SBB (swiss federal railways) challenge is a time table generation problem.
 At the core this corresponds to academic model of a *blocking-job-shop scheduling problem*: Given is a set of *jobs* (trains) each has to go through a set of *operations*.
 Operations conflict if they use the same *machine* (track segment).
 Each machine can only be used by one job at a time.
 The aim is, to assign conflict free entry times, such that the delay is minimized.
 A main complication comes form the *blocking* nature of the problem: a machine is only freed, when a job moved to the next.

 The links to the challenge: